 Many years might have passed since I first fished my local canals, but most tactics remain reassuringly familiar.
 Today, on the Grand Western or Tiverton Canal in suburban Sampford Peverell, I’m going with a simple pole, maggot and groundbait approach, although I also have some worms and sweetcorn to try for bigger fish later.

 Also here is my mate Adam Aplin.
 As a nightclub doorman and dad of three, Adam hasn’t got unlimited time and budget to put it mildly, so the local canals are perfect.
 He doesn’t own a long pole, so will try the waggler instead.

 The first move on any canal is to have a quick walk and find some fish.
-Indeed, tempting though it is to take the first flat peg, you might be missing a much better swim by walking!
-Today, we find a nice looking area with space for both of us a bit further on, with decent far bank cover and fish already showing.
+Indeed, tempting though it is to take the first flat peg, you might find a much better swim just by walking further.
+Today, we find a nice looking area with space for both of us a few footsteps later on, with decent far bank cover and fish already showing.
 Perfect!

 Instant canal fishing

 With our spot settled, it’s time to take care of some basics.
 The first job is mixing the groundbait, to give it time to settle.
-This 50/50 VDE Supercup/ plain brown crumb and you don’t need loads; just enough to keep a little ball going in every so often.
+This is 50/50 VDE Supercup/ plain brown crumb and you don’t need loads, just enough to keep a little ball going in every so often.

 Next, it’s time to plumb the depth.
 This is so vital yet so often overlooked.
 The water’s still quite clear and cold at present, so we’ll be fishing two thirds or so across at the bottom of the far shelf where there’s a nice depth of around four feet.
 We take our time to get this bang on; it’s best to have the bait just about scratching the bottom, with floats shotted so that just the very last bit of tip shows.
 The quality fish here can give quite cute bites, so if you can set up so that your quarry only needs to breathe on the bait to register a bite, so much the better.